-We are currently reviewing the interpreting service on offer when patients visit their GP.
-We are keen to talk to people who use or need this service.
+We recently reviewed the interpreting service on offer when patients visit their GP.
+We were keen to talk to people who used or needed this service.

 Brief description of the project

 Our Primary Care team recently made a decision to include the telephone interpreting service as part of a new British Sign Language (BSL) interpreting contract.

 The new contract will be a joint one with NHS Wakefield CCG.
 We have engaged with the D/deaf and hard of hearing people around the BSL interpreting contract and you can read about that here: https://www.leedsccg.nhs.uk/get-involved/your-views/leedsbsl/